davidjstewart/zsh-scripts-for-smarter-development/README.md

 1. Install jq for terminal

 ### Install
-1. Put the below code into your .zshenv
+1. Copy or source useRepoJsonFileToLoadTerminalEnvVars.zsh into your .zshenv